 It seemed like everything was great, and I sent emails confirming the decision, and then I got the shocking email that the person wasn’t going to keep their word.
 Like at all.
 Even though I had the commitment in writing.

-And not only they were they not budging on going back on their word, they also weren’t offering much hope for the future either.
+And not only were they not budging on going back on their word, they also weren’t offering much hope for the future either.
 I felt like I did this morning.
 Like a coffee cup had shattered around me, and I had to be really still or completely lose it.

 I was in a battle that I had no control over, and I had lost.
 At least, that is how it felt in the moment.